akrzemi1/__sandbox__/contracts.md

 show example with `for_each`.
 Show example with `string` and `string_view` ?

+Do we need a a "library-level UB" definition?
+How it interacts with axioms?
+Axioms are different syntactically.

 -------------------------

 Different mode: different control paths: different programs.
 You have to accept this